- Home

 Radioisotope bone scan

-You may have a radioisotope scan to see whether the cancer has spread to the bones.
-It may also be called a whole-body bone scan (WBBS) or simply a bone scan.
+What is it? | A radioisotope scan is used to see whether the cancer has spread to the bones.
+It may be called a whole-body bone scan (WBBS) or a bone scan. |

-Before you have the scan, a tiny amount of radioactive dye is injected into a vein, usually in your arm.
-You will need to wait for a few hours while the dye moves through your bloodstream to your bones.
-The dye collects in areas of abnormal bone growth.
-Your body will be scanned with a machine that detects radioactivity.
-A larger amount of radioactivity will show up in any areas of bone affected by cancer cells.
+What happens before the scan? | Before you have the scan, a tiny amount of radioactive dye is injected into a vein, usually in your arm.
+You will need to wait for a few hours while the dye moves through your bloodstream to your bones. |

-The scan is painless.
-After the scan, you need to drink plenty of fluids to help remove the radioactive substance from your body through your urine.
-It usually passes out of the body in a few hours.
-You should avoid being around young children and pregnant women for the rest of the day.
-Your treatment team will discuss these precautions with you.
+How long does it take? | The scan is painless and takes less than an hour.
+Afterwards, you need to drink plenty of fluids and urinate frequently to flush the radioactive dye from your body.
+This usually takes a few hours.
+You should avoid being around young children and pregnant women for the rest of the day. |

 X-rays